mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 #### Out of Process

-If the Job is started out of process via the `BatchJobProfile.StartOutOfProcess()` method, a new OS process is created and the Batch Job runs in the new process.
+If the Job is started out of process via the [BatchJobProfile.StartOutOfProcess()](/reference/asna-qsys-runtime-job-support/classes/batch-job-profile.html#startoutofprocess) method, a new OS process is created and the Batch Job runs in the new process.

 ![Starting Job Immediately out of Process](images/starting-job-immediately-out-of-process.jpg){:width="65%"}

 _Starting Job Immediately out of Process_

-The entry point for the new process is the [ASNA.QSys.MonaBatchHost](#monabatchhost) executable.
+The entry point for the new process is the [ASNA.QSys.BatchHost](#BatchHost) executable.

 ## Monarch Batch Subsystem (MBS)